FSDataAnalysis/PowerLawsNanoscaleForces/README.md

 Laboratory for Energy and NanoScience (LENS), Institute Center for Future Energy (iFES), Masdar Institute of Science and Technology, Abu Dhabi, UAE

+## Detail for raw data

+The raw data to produce the force profiles was processed with a matlab code (*available upon request* contacting [here](http://www.lens-online.net/)  M Chiesa).
+The raw data and code can be found upon request (link above for password and username) in [www.dropbox.com/home/Power Law](https://www.dropbox.com/home/Power Law)

+In the dropbox account the data has been stored both in raw format, i.e. volts and phase, and as processed force profiles in PROCESSED_DATA.mat files.

+The code employed can also be found there.

 ##  Matlab (mat file) with data

 The raw data has been obtained by processing amplitude versus distance curves obtained with an Asylum AFM.
-From these curves the force versus distance profiles have been generated and saved for each tip and for each size of tip in matlab (mat) files.From the force profiles distances have been recorded as described in the article *The power laws of nanoscale forces in ambient conditions*.
-From these distances ratios have been recvered also as detailed in the article.
+From these curves the force versus distance profiles have been generated and saved for each tip and for each size of tip in matlab (mat) files.

+From the force profiles distances have been recorded as described in the article *The power laws of nanoscale forces in ambient conditions* and can be accessed and processed as detailed in the paragraph above.

+From now on however we assume that we have the distances and ratios from the force profiles as explained below.
+The distance ratios have been recovered also as detailed in the article.

 The ratios are d_0/d_1, d0_d_2, ... d_0/d_7 as detailed in the article.

 The distances for all the ratios have been saved in mat files:

 *TIPS.mat*

+that can be found [here](https://github.com/FSDataAnalysis/PowerLawsNanoscaleForces)

 ### Data structures in Matlab (mat) files

-This file contains data for the 5 different tips employed in this work.
+The *TIPS.mat* file contains data for the 5 different tips employed in this work.
 Each tip is numberd as follows:

 * Tip_1